Mërgim Neziri

 Mërgim Neziri (born 30 April 1993) is a German–Albanian footballer who plays for 1.
 Göppinger SV.

 Career

-Club career

-On 21 June 2019 Neziri returned to his former club, VfR Aalen, on a 1-year contract.
+On 21 June 2019, Neziri returned to his former club, VfR Aalen, on a 1-year contract.
 On 15 January 2020 both parties accepted to terminate the contract.
 He then returned to his hometown Göppingen and signed with SV Göppingen on 2 February 2020.